scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Higher freq. means shorter transmission distance

 ## Lecture 4:

+- Key Topics:
+  - IPv4
+    - How does it work?
+  - ARP
+    - How does it connect IPv4 to Ethernet?
+  - ARP Table
+    - How is it gradually filled out as IPv4 is talking to Ethernet?
+  - Fragmentation
+    - How does it allow for IP to make more types of networks equal by allowing IP Datagrams to pass over networks that have a smaller maximum transmit size (MTU)?
+  - Classful (10. | 172.) / CIDR (Classless)
+    - Should be able to do an example of "/" notation
+  - ICMP
+    - **Go back to lecture and review this!**

 - ARP takes advantage of the broadcasting nature of ethernet
 - Some home networking all in ones devices encapsulate a router, switch, modem and firewall